Thomson-East Coast Line

 The Thomson-East Coast Line : Connecting to more places with public transport

-With the opening of the Thomson-East Coast Line 3 (TEL3), more than 180,000 households will be within a 10-minute walk from an existing TEL station (Woodlands North to Gardens by the Bay).
-They can expect travel time savings of around 40 per cent when using TEL.
-For example, a Bright Hill resident travelling to Gardens by the Bay will take 40 minutes via TEL as compared to about 65 minutes currently.
-TEL3 features 11 stations – Stevens, Napier, Orchard Boulevard, Orchard, Great World, Havelock, Outram Park, Maxwell, Shenton Way, Marina Bay and Gardens by the Bay – and has opened for service on 13 November 2022.
-Four of these are interchange stations and collectively, connect TEL commuters to all the existing MRT lines.
+With the opening of the Thomson-East Coast Line 4 (TEL4), around 235,000 households will be within a 10-minute walk from an existing TEL station (Woodlands North to Bayshore).
+Commuters can expect travel time savings of up to 50 per cent when using TEL.
+For example, a Marine Parade resident travelling to Shenton Way will take 20 minutes via TEL as compared to the current 40 minutes by bus and train.

 When completed, the Thomson-East Coast Line (TEL), our 6th MRT Line, will provide more alternative travel routes for residents living in the eastern region of Singapore and along the North-South Corridor.